 CBD For Constipation Relief: What Do We Know So Far?

 Using CBD can help relieve symptoms and set your body back on track.
 At its core, CBD is known for its remarkably calming properties.

 The ECS receptors are “designed” to work against the fight-or-flight response, prompting a sense of ease and slowing down an overstimulated nervous system.
-They can also combat inflammation, providing relief from those suffering from severe pain.
+They can also combat inflammation, providing relief for those suffering from severe pain.

-The connection between CBD and constipation lies exactly in these three areas of the CB-receptor activity.
+The connection between CBD and constipation lies exactly in these three areas of CB-receptor activity.
 Something as simple as a very stressful situation can cause trouble with the gut.

-As CBD circulates in the body, it can quiet the mind and relieves the muscles from unnecessary tension.
+As CBD circulates in the body, it can quiet the mind and relieves the muscles from unnecessary tension .
 Just like it protects the mind against fight-or-flight responses, it “tells” pain signals to be at ease.

 CBD controls inflammation and the pain response by increasing your anandamide levels.
 Anandamide, one of the endocannabinoids produced by our bodies, moderates pain and inflammation in damaged tissue.

 This benefit has proven helpful for patients with spastic constipation as a result of Irritated Bowel Syndrome (IBS).